Grade retention: History

 Different schools have used different approaches throughout history.
 Grade retention or repetition was essentially meaningless in the one-room schoolhouses of more than a century ago due to limited access to outside standards and the small scale of the school with only a few students in each age group, was conducive to individualized instruction.
 With the proliferation of larger, graded schools in the middle of the nineteenth century, retention became a common practice and only one century ago, about half of all American students were retained at least once before the age of thirteen.

+An alternative to grade retention due to failure is a policy of social promotion, with the idea that staying within their same age group is important.
+Social promotion is the obligatory advancement of all students regardless of achievements and absences.
+Social promotion is used more in countries which use tracking to group students according to academic ability.
+Some academic scholars believe that underperformance must be addressed with intensive remedial help, such as summer school or after-school programs in contrast to failing and retaining the student.
 Social promotion began to spread in the 1930s with concerns about the psychosocial effects of retention.
 Social promotion is the promoting of underperforming students under the ideological principle that staying with their same age peers is important to success.
 This trend reversed in the 1980s as concerns about slipping academic standards rose, and the practice of grade retention in the United States has been climbing steadily ever since.
+However, in most other countries, retention rates have been decreasing.

-The practice of making retention decisions on the basis of the results of a single test called high-stakes testing is widely condemned by professional educators.
-Test authors generally advise that their tests are not adequate for high stakes decisions, and that decisions should be made based on all the facts and circumstances.
+The practice of making retention decisions on the basis of the results of a single test, called high-stakes testing, is widely condemned by professional educators and test authors alike.
+Indeed, Mississippi and other states use data points from multiple tests to determine if a child is to be retained or not.